Jenkin Lloyd Jones

-Jenkin Lloyd Jones (November 14, 1843 - September 12, 1918) was a Unitarian minister in the United States, and also the uncle of Frank Lloyd Wright.
+Jenkin Lloyd Jones (November 14, 1843 - September 12, 1918) was a prominent American Unitarian minister.
 He founded All Souls Unitarian Church in Chicago, Illinois, as well as its community outreach organization, the Abraham Lincoln Centre.
-A radical modernist, he joined the "Unity Men" and stressed a creedless "ethical basis" as the common element for churches.
-He tried to move Unitarianism away from a Christian focus and became a prominent pacifist at the time of World War I. He was a founder and long-time editor of Unity, a liberal religious weekly magazine.
+He was a founder and long-time editor of Unity, a liberal religious magazine.
+He tried to move Unitarianism away from a strictly Christian focus, aligning himself with a group of radical Midwestern ministers known as the "Unity Men" who stressed a creedless "ethical basis" as the common element for churches.
+At the end of his life, Jones was an outspoken pacifist opposed to U.S. involvement in World War I.